-Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your ski boat.
+Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your pontoon boat.
 Be aware that you might have some unwelcome company.

-A fishing boat covered up for many months in Okauchee Lake is ideal breeding ground for bugs.
-They love the damp inside.
-With its many crevices and compartments, a pontoon boat offers friendly confines.
-Spiders get active in spring laying eggs.
+A ski boat covered up for many months in Okauchee Lake is ideal living space for creepy-crawlies.
+They love the confines inside.
+With its many crevices and compartments, a boat offers friendly confines.
+Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake spiders – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake multi-legged residents – when you pull off the cover for the first time.

-Sure, you could engage in attempted spider removal, or try to get rid of the insects on your own.
+Sure, you could engage in attempted spider removal, or try to get rid of the uninvited guests on your own.

-Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
 Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an six-legged critter unexpectedly visiting you or a guest.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that ski boat spraying must be done before a boat is put in the waters of Okauchee Lake.
+Please remember that sail boat treatment must be done before a boat is put in the waters of Okauchee Lake.

-For many people in Okauchee Lake, southeast Wisconsin and northern IL, summer is all about being on the water.
-Click here to schedule a ski boat spraying, so that you can be sure the only guests aboard will be invited ones.
+For many people in Okauchee Lake, southeast Wisconsin and northern IL, summer is all about the water.
+Click here to schedule a pontoon boat spraying, so that you can be sure the only guests aboard will be invited ones.